timecalendar/timecalendar/README.md

 ### Node.js

 TimeCalendar is written in TypeScript and runs with Node.js.
-[Install Node.js](https://nodejs.org/en/) on your environment (current version v16).
+[Install Node.js](https://nodejs.org/en/) on your environment.

 Once Node.js is installed, install npm dependencies: